Why Mistakes Happen

 Your Perspective?
 Or Theirs?

 Perspective may also be important.
-Quite naturally, most website owners see their website from their own perspective, but that may not be the perspective, and may not use the vocabulary, that website visitors find comfortably welcoming.
-(I recently saw a very well written website that told all about the history and achievements of the would-be business owner coach, but provided not one word about website visitors and how they could benefit by hiring her.)
+Quite naturally, most website owners see their website from their own perspective, but that may not be the perspective, and may not use the vocabulary, that you website visitors find comfortably welcoming.
+(I recently saw a very well written website that told all about the history and achievements of the would-be business owner coach.
+However, it provided not one word about website visitors, what their concerns are, and how they could benefit by hiring her.)

 The English Language Itself

-There are also specific problems caused by the English language that can trip us up and contribute to our word words being less easy to read than we had intended.
-It is frequently illogical.
+There are also specific problems caused by the English language that can trip us up and contribute to our word being less easy to read than we had intended.
+English is frequently illogical.
 Homophones, acronyms, gender issues… these are just a few of the many traps that language can set for us.
 As a result, our wording, intended to attract, may fail to do so.
 Because of the wide variety of environments in which I have lived and worked over the years, I am usually able to help with this when needed.
-(I say “usually” but the truth is that over the course of several years I have never yet found a website content problem that I could not solve to the satisfaction of the owner.”)

 The Words Matter page clarifies how seriously mistakes in website content can negatively affect businesses.
 If your page is not converting as well as you had hoped, this may provide an explanation.
 On that page, a sub-link takes you to the responses to a brief survey that I posted on Facebook some time ago.
 It vividly demonstrates how people react when they encounter grammar glitches and typos on a website.
 Those responses are, for the most part, not what any website owner would hope for.